Suzanne Brant

 Proud Michi Saagig Anishinaabe Kwe of Alderville First Nation.
 A graduate of both Wilfred Laurier and George Brown College, followed by years of travel and teaching abroad, Shari began her journey in post-secondary in 2012 from the lens of an Indigenous recruiter travelling across Ontario gaining a perspective on the needs of Indigenous students.
 This created a passion to remove barriers so that Indigenous students can see themselves represented in their post-secondary experiences and find safe learning environments to learn and grow.

-Cathie Findlay
+Cathie Stewart Findlay

-DIRECTOR, GOVERNMENT RELATIONS AND COMMUNICATION
+DIRECTOR, GOVERNMENT RELATIONS AND COMMUNICATIONS

 cathief@fnti.net